locka99/opcua/docs/client.md

 ### Security

 Security is an important feature of OPC UA.
-Our example automatically creates a private key and public cert if none already exists.
+Because the builder has called `create_sample_keypair(true)` it will automatically create a self-signed private key and public cert if the files do not already exist.
+If we did not set this line then something else would have to install a key & cert, e.g. an external script.

-When run the first time it will create a directory called `./pki` (relative to the working directory) and create a private key and public certificate files.
+But as it is set, the first time it starts it will create a directory called `./pki` (relative to the working directory) and create a private key and public certificate files.

 ```
 ./pki/own/cert.der